Elico-Corp/odoo-addons/mrp_production_workcenter_line_reporting/README.rst

    :alt: License: AGPL-3

 ========================================
-Mrp productoin workcenter line reporting
+MRP Productoin workcenter line reporting
 ========================================

-This model allows to record the finished and scraped quantity for per work order.
+This model allows to adds the finished and scrapted quanities and date.

 Installation
 ============